 I believe that the “minimal state” as advocated in Robert Nozick’s “Anarchy, State, and Utopia” is a fine goal — but only for “minimal people”.
 I also believe the greatest threat to America’s tradition of ordered liberty under the US Constitution is the Christian fascism of the religious right, and the 2nd greatest danger to that tradition is the unintentional, in fact, almost knee-jerk, nurturing of Christian fascism on the part of progressives in the name of “tolerance” (see Sam Harris’s remarks on same early in “The End of Faith”).
 The latter group, especially, would do well to read John Milton’s great defense of freedom of speech and press, “Areopagitica”, with careful attention to what Milton says about the moral limits of tolerance.

-Formerly: a feature writer specializing in business, employment and vocational education and for six years a columnist, On the Job Front.
-Writing and research was part of the job of analyst supervisor in the planning unit of a government agency.
-Work-for-hire projects included marketing and public relations materials and events.
+Formerly: a feature writer specializing in business, employment and vocational education and for two years, associate editor to the California Job Journal and for six years a columnist, On the Job Front.

 PRISCILLA GALASSO (scillagrace.com), Contributing Editor of The BeZine, started her personal blog to mark the beginning of her fiftieth year.
 Born to summer and given a name that means ‘ancient’, her travel through seasons of time and landscape has inspired her to create visual and verbal souvenirs of her journey.
 From personal exploration to designated wilderness areas, her discoveries inform and shape integrated engagement with our wonderful world.